mypreview/flash-form/readme.txt

 Please include an example or specific use case so we can understand exactly what you’re after and whether others share your needs.

 = How do I get help with the plugin? =
-The easiest way to receive support is to “Create a new topic” by visiting Community Forums page [here](https://wordpress.org/support/plugin/flash-form "Flash Form Support Forum").
+The easiest way to receive support is to “Create a new topic” by visiting the Community Forums page [here](https://wordpress.org/support/plugin/flash-form "Flash Form Support Forum").

-Make sure to check the “Notify me of follow-up replies via email” checkbox to receive notifications, as soon as a reply posted to your question or inquiry.
+Make sure to check the “Notify me of follow-up replies via email” checkbox to receive notifications as soon as a reply is posted to your question or inquiry.

-*Please note that this is an opensource 100% volunteer project, and it’s not unusual to get reply days or even weeks later.*
+*Please note that this is an open source 100% volunteer project, and it’s not unusual to get reply days or weeks later.*

-= Can I help in translating this plugin into a new language? = The plugin is fully translation-ready and localized using the GNU framework, and translators are welcome to contribute to the plugin.
+= Can I help translate this plugin into a new language? = The plugin is fully translation-ready and localized using the GNU framework, and translators are welcome to contribute to the plugin.

 Here’s the the [WordPress translation website &#8594;](https://translate.wordpress.org/projects/wp-plugins/flash-form "WordPress translation website")

 = How do I contribute to this plugin? =
-We welcome contributions in any form, and you can help reporting, testing, and detailing bugs.
+We welcome contributions in any form, and you can help report, test, and detail bugs.

 Here’s the [GitHub development repository &#8594;](https://github.com/mypreview/flash-form "GitHub development repository")